givanse/givanse/site/articles-bodies/centos-nginx-rails-mysql-ember.md

 Once we have `git`, we'll install [rbenv](https://github.com/sstephenson/rbenv).
-If you don't want to install git in the server, you'll be fine if you just manually download a tar and extract it to the path shown below.
+If you don't want to install git in the server, you'll be fine if you just manually download a tar and extract it to the paths shown below.

 ```bash
 # rbenv